 It wouldn't do to discuss containers without also covering cloud computing.
 And, in recent years cloud computing has evolved dramatically and anyone working with Continuous Delivery, Infrastructure as Code, Microservices and DevOps is most likely in the market for a flexible, portable, scalable and resilient cloud model.

-Sebastian highlighted the differences between a hybrid-cloud - a management strategy of computing platforms that mixes several types of cloud, and multi-cloud - using services from several public clouds and private clouds at the same time, and gives use cases for each scenario.
+Sebastian highlighted the differences between a hybrid-cloud - a management strategy of computing platforms that mix several types of cloud, and multi-cloud - using services from several public clouds and private clouds at the same time, and gives use cases for each scenario.

 Some use cases of hybrid clouds: